-Once a NAICS Code is selected by the OCO, the OCO shall provide fair opportunity to all Contractors under the corresponding Pool for solicitation purposes, unless an exception to fair opportunity has been properly executed.
 Ordering procedures in FAR Section 16.505 apply.
-If the solicitation could be classified in two or more NAICS Codes with different size standards, the OCO shall apply the NAICS Code and corresponding size standard for the industry accounting for the greatest percentage of anticipated task order dollar value.
+If the solicitation could be classified in two or more NAICS Codes with different size standards, the OCO shall apply the NAICS Code for the industry accounting for the greatest percentage of anticipated task order dollar value.